talmeym/regurgitator-all/README.md

 }
 ```

-by running the code snippet above (with the configuration above), this regurgitator example allows the execution of a game of rock-paper-scissors, with the output ```"player wins"```
+by running the code snippet above (with the configuration above), this regurgitator example allows the execution of a game of rock-paper-scissors, with the outcome being - ```"player wins"```

 ### take it to the next level